pudjamansyurin/gen-core/README.md

 - [x] Check ACK on every REPORT / RESPONSE frame.
 If not receive ACK response, resend (2 times), then restart the SIMCOM if still failed.
 - [x] Check COMMAND before clearing the Buffer
 - [x] Slow down report time when no BMS (5x longer)
+- [x] Fix SIMCOM auto restart when receive Command from server
 - [ ] Handle "Phone Plugged Status" from HMI-2
 - [ ] Use hierarchy algorithm to handle simcom error
 - [ ] Something wrong with I2S DMA Data Width (it should be Half-Word, not Byte)